muffin-rewards/lambda-ig-mentions/README.md

 ## Response
 If the signatures don't match returns `403`.

-If the client id is missing returns `422`.
+If the promoter id is missing returns `422`.

 Any unexcepted error returns `500`.